a5c-ai/a5c/docs/cli/reference.md

 }
 ```

 With --use-github but token missing (exit code 3): the CLI exits with status `3` and prints an error to stderr; no JSON is emitted.
+See `tests/cli.exit-codes.test.ts` for coverage of this behavior.

 References: